Fireman fighting Nelson fire bush fire faces 'unfair' deportation: Online petition questions immigration

 "It just shows you that normal, everyday Kiwis will support a cause they think is good."

-Steve Webster was unavailable for comment this morning due to being stationed at the Wakefield fire.
+Steve Webster was unavailable for comment this morning because he was stationed at the Wakefield fire.